Chickpea Salad

 • Yield: This recipe makes about 8 cups of salad, enough for 8 as a side dish (1 cup per serving) or 4 as a main dish/lunch option (2 cups per serving).

-• Storage: Store leftovers covered in the refrigerator for up to 4 days.
+• Storage: Store leftovers covered in the fridge for up to 4 days.
 If you want to meal prep the salad, leave out the feta cheese until the day you are going to eat it.

 • Make ahead: The salad dressing can be made up to 3 days in advance.
 Store covered in the refrigerator.
 The vegetables can be prepped the day before and stored separately in the refrigerator.